Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Introduction

-In light of the challenges mentioned above, this paper aims to build a steady-state ride-sharing service model for spatially heterogeneous demand, and use it to optimize the design of the ride-sharing service.
-The TNC needs to determine the spatial deployment of vehicles, their zone-level routes during service, the matching among vehicles and passengers, and the strategic rebalancing of idle vehicles.
-We first address spatial heterogeneity by partitioning the region into a set of zones, and propose a set of detour/waiting criteria for the ride-sharing service to match different types of passenger trips within and across zones.
-Then, we extend the aspatial queuing network model in \citet{Daganzo2019Paper} and \citet{Daganzo2020} into a multi-zone version to describe the steady-state ride-sharing operations, which contains a set of vehicle states (characterized by a vehicle's workload and location) and a set of vehicle state transitions inside a zone (driven by passenger pickup, drop-off, and assignment events) and across zones (driven by vehicle crossing zone boundaries).
+In light of the challenges mentioned above, this paper aims to build a steady-state ride-pooling service model for spatially heterogeneous demand, and use it to optimize the design of the ride-pooling service.
+The TNC needs to determine the spatial deployment of vehicles, their approximate routing plan during service, the matching among vehicles and passengers, and the strategic rebalancing of idle vehicles.
+We first represent the heterogeneous service region by a set of relatively homogeneous zones, and propose a set of detour/waiting criteria for the ride-pooling service to match different types of passenger trips within and across zones.
+Then, we extend the steady-state aspatial queuing network model in \citet{Daganzo2019Paper} and \citet{Daganzo2020} into a multi-zone version, which contains a set of vehicle states (characterized by a vehicle's workload and location) and a set of vehicle state transitions inside a zone (driven by passenger pickup, drop-off, and assignment events) and across zones (driven by vehicle crossing zone boundaries).
 A large system of nonlinear equations is formulated to connect the vehicle count in each state and the state transition flow rates, based on vehicle flow conservation within and across zones, vehicle-passenger matching criteria, and the expected duration of each vehicle state.
 The solution to the system of equations can be used to estimate expected system performance (such as a passenger's expected travel time).
 Hence, these equations are further embedded into a constrained nonlinear program so that TNCs can make optimal vehicle deployment, routing, and rebalancing decisions to minimize the average system-wide cost.
 A customized solution approach is also proposed to decompose and effectively solve the optimization problem.